Writing Placement Test

-- 20 or higher on the English portion of the ACT; 490 on SAT verbal, or 530 on New SAT3 reading and writing (valid for 2 years); or
+- 19 or higher on the English portion of the ACT; 490 on SAT verbal (prior to March 2016), or 480 on SAT or PSAT reading and writing (effective March 2016; valid for 5 years); or

 - 4 or higher on the PARCC reading and writing assessment; or